sdonohoo/forecasting/energy_load/GEFCom2017-D_Prob_MT_hourly/README.md

 # Problem

 Probabilistic forecasting of electricity load on GEFCom2017 competition qualifying match data.
 Generate probabilistic forecasts of hourly load for 1~2 months ahead.
+The forecasts should be in the form of 9 quantiles, i.e. the 10th, 20th, ...
+90th percentiles, following the format of the provided template file.
+There are 10 time series (zones) to forecast, including the 8 ISO New England zones, the Massachusetts (sum of three zones under Massachusetts), and the total (sum of the first 8 zones).

 |  |  |
 | ----------------------------------- | - |